emilyrosenberg/grain-free-friend/README.md

 ### Media
 ### Thank you
 - This project was developed using the [Django Recipe Sharing tutorial by Dee McG](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=1).
 I am indebted to her for the basic styling of the header, footer, and forms, the CRUD functionality of the recipes, class-based views, and querying.
+- The project was also inspired by Code Institute's Django Blog Walkthrough.
+I used this to help create the success alerts.
 - Inspiration for this readme came from [gStarhigh](https://github.com/gStarhigh/pro4).

 <!-- ## Features